RomixUA/drupal-project-template-old/README.md

 13. Add project files to git: `git add .`
 13. Create initial commit: `git commt -m "Init commit."`

+## Sub-theme
+This template contains the bash script for Bootstrap 3 SASS sub-theme generation with the contains features:
+* GULP
+* BrowserSync
+* Drush command for style compilation (optional)

+To generate sub-theme use: `.\theme.sh`

 ## Usage

 * To install a Drupal module/theme, use: `composer require drupal/[module_machine_name]:[version]`